How to fix iTunes error 14 when updating to iOS 10.3.3 or iOS 11? This guide will tell you the basic solutions to fix this iTunes error 14 problem.

 This easy-to-use iOS data manager can help you always put your iPhone/iPad content in the right place.
 Remember to give it a try after you have fixed iTunes error 14 issue.

-You know, Apple released the final version of iOS 10 on September of 2016, and then continually released some versions to fix bugs and bring some improvements, like iOS 10.1, iOS 10.2.
-And now the latest iOS 10.3.2 is available to public.
-You may have decided to download and install this new operating system on your device once it is released.
+You know, Apple released the version of iOS 10 in September of 2016, and then continually released some versions to fix bugs and bring some improvements, like iOS 10.1, iOS 10.2, and iOS 10.3.3.
+And now the latest iOS 11 is also coming.
+You may have decided to download and install iOS 11 on your device once it is released.

 Upgrading to new iOS is great, however, you may meet some annoying problems even though you have made full preparation.
-Therefore, in this guide, we will focus on how to fix iTunes error 14 when installing iOS 10/10.1/10.2/10.3.2 so that you can have a smooth upgrade.
+Therefore, in this guide, we will focus on how to fix iTunes error 14 when installing iOS 10.3.3 or even iOS 11 so that you can have a smooth upgrade.

 How to Fix: This iPhone/iPad Could Not Be Restored, An Unknown Error 14 Occurred